 How can you determine whether a loan company is legitimate?
 Here are common signs of a potential loan scam.

 What are personal loan scams?

-Loan scams are businesses that prey on consumers who are looking for quick solutions to their financial problems, says Daniel Hill, a CFP and president of Hill Wealth Strategies.
+Loan scams are fraudulent businesses that prey on consumers who are looking for quick solutions to their financial problems, says Daniel Hill, a CFP and president of Hill Wealth Strategies.
 They’re typically found online, with no storefront or physical address.

 “They’re often illegitimate business fronts that profess to lend money but in actuality, take money from people,” explains Hill.
 “These sites can be popular and they seek out the consumer with promises of ‘free’ money.”

 Most types of loan scams seek to either extract money upfront or provide loan terms so unforgiving that borrowers will be subject to late fees or other charges.
 Here are some of the most common forms of scams.

 Loan fee scam

 Scammers may try to offer you a low-cost loan in exchange for hundreds or thousands of dollars of fees upfront.
 Once they receive these fees, they will cut off contact without providing any funds.
 These fees could also be demanded through cash, gift cards or wire transfers.